totalspectrum/spin2cpp/Readme.txt

 There are probably many other features not supported yet!

 The lexer and parser are different from the Parallax ones, so they may well report errors on code the Parallax compiler accepts.
-For example, spin2cpp does not handle files that end without a newline very well at all.

 DEVELOPER NOTES
 ===============